 Here Today, Gone Tomorrow (Bonner/Harris/Jones/Middlebrooks/Robinson/Satchell/Webster): released in 1990 as a bonus track on the Rykodisc version of David Live; also included on the 2004 EMI reissue.
 On the Ryko edition, it was incorrectly credited to Bowie, as it's a cover of the song 'Here Today And Gone Tomorrow' from the 1968 Ohio Players album Observations In Time.

 "Heroes" (Bowie/Eno): a number of versions exists.
 The 3'32" version was released as the first single of the album with the same name (RCA PB 1121) and reissued a/o on Best Of Bowie.
-All edits released on CD, e.g. on ChangesBowie and Best Of Bowie, are recreations differing in where the intro is spliced.
+Most if not all edits released on CD (e.g. ChangesBowie and Best Of Bowie) were recreations; the real thing only appeared from Nothing Has Changed onwards.
 The LP version lasts 6'07" and was released on 12" in both the US (RCA 11151, promo only) and Spain (RCA PC 1121).
 A 5'19" edit is included on the Australian/New Zealand editions of The Best Of Bowie LP.
 In 1997, an Aphex Twin Remix, which has Bowie's vocals overdubbed on Glass's interpretation of the music, appeared on a special bonus 3" CD-single (Point Music SADP-5) accompanying the Japanese issue of Philip Glass's "Heroes" Symphony.
 A marginally shorter edit of this remix, trimming a few seconds from the fade in and out, was included in 2003 on the Aphex Twin 26 Mixes For Cash compilation.
 For David Guetta's remake, see 'Just For One Day (Heroes)'.
-Finally, a rather horrible home-remix ("Heroses") was released on the 1982 bootleg To Meet Bowie (Joy Records 1000 SS 10).
+All variations of "Heroes" were included on the box set A New Career In A New Town.
 A 3'25" video clip of the song is featured on The Video Collection and the Best Of Bowie DVD.
 German and French versions are discussed under "Helden" and "Héros" respectively.
 From 1978 onwards, the song has been played on every consecutive tour.
 On the 1983 Serious Moonlight tour, Bowie opened "Heroes" with an excerpt from 'Lavender Blue' (Anonymous).
 Officiallly released live versions are found on the Stage, The Bridge School Concerts Vol. 1 and The Concert For New York City CDs and the Serious Moonlight, Ricochet (incomplete version), Live Aid, Glass Spider, The Freddie Mercury Tribute Concert and the A Reality Tour videos/CDs/DVDs; a video from the Isle of Wight Festival (13-06-04) is available through iTunes.

 Historical Collage: released on the World Weekend Premier Interview promo 2CD (Savage/BGM SADJ-50043-2) of Black Tie White Noise.
 This is a 14'30" medley featuring Space Oddity/Starman/Ziggy Stardust/Suffragette City/John I'm Only Dancing/The Jean Genie/Sorrow/Rebel Rebel/Changes/Young Americans/Fame 90/Golden Years/"Heroes"/Boys Keep Swinging/Ashes To Ashes/Fashion/Let's Dance/China Girl/Modern Love/Blue Jean.